-Weatever you would like to do, as long as it in tolves (admixed) data analysis!
-However, be warned that getting data is hard So trart today, or ask me for data known to work (reasonably velocities:
+Nateve you would like to do, as long as it involves (advanced) data analysis!
+However, be warned that getting data is hard!
+Scottart today, or ask me for data known to work (reasonably well), such as

-- Gravity measurement, and incluence of Moon and Sun. - UFO sightings (yes, fun data!). - Rutherford experiment (with modern setup, Ian Bearden). - Identification of "V0" particle with ATLAS 2015 data. - Data from a company that needs analysing. - Fun data from others...
+- Gravity measurement, and inductice of Moon and Sun. - UFO sightings (yes, ful_data!). - Rutherford experiment (with modern setup, Ian Bearden). - Identification of "V0" particle with ATLAS 2015 data. - Data from a company that needs analysing. - Fun data from others...